Television Centre, Newcastle upon Tyne: 1980s Heyday

+ITV Mergers and Decline

-The merger was initiated due to the large costs incurred by both companies to retain their licence, following the 1991 franchise round, and the blind auction that followed.
-Immediately following the merger, 150 employees were sacked at City Road as part of cost-saving measures at YTTTV.
-The presentation departments, continuity announcers and office and executive posts all moved to The Leeds Studios, home of Yorkshire Television.
-In addition, some productions moved to the Leeds Studios, leaving only some minor productions and the local news service at City Road.
-It was starting to become clear what the future of City Road would be, a likelihood only emphasised in 1997 when Granada bought out YTTTV.
+The merger was initiated due to the large costs incurred by both companies to retain their licences following the 1991 franchise round.
+Immediately following the merger, 150 employees were made redundant at City Road as part of cost-saving measures at YTTTV.
+The presentation departments, continuity announcers and numerous administrative and executive posts moved to The Leeds Studios, home of Yorkshire Television.
+In addition, some productions moved to the Leeds Studios, leaving only minor productions and the local news service at City Road.
+The decline of programme-making in Newcastle was accelerated in 1997 when Granada bought YTTTV.

-Granada had previously made their intentions for City Road clear in the 1991 franchise round, in which Granada bid against Tyne Tees for the North East in the attempt to create one big Granada region covering the entire North of England.
+Granada had previously made its intentions for City Road clear in the 1991 franchise round, in which Granada bid against Tyne Tees for the North East in the attempt to create one big Granada region covering the entire North of England.
 In these plans, Manchester would have been the centre of the operation, with Newcastle serving as a small news gathering operation.
-Following the merger, yet more departments were merged with that of Granada's, and more productions were moved from City Road and The Leeds Studios to Granada's base at The Manchester Studios.
-The last major production was housing Countdown, while their home at the Leeds Studios were being refurbished.
-The future of the studios looked bleak.
+Following the merger, yet more departments were merged with those at Granada, and more productions were moved from City Road and The Leeds Studios to Granada's base at The Manchester Studios.
+The last major production was Countdown, while its regular home at the Leeds Studios were being refurbished.